jschaf/mccc/somalia-stability/somalia-stability.md

 <!-- Military -->

-The Somalia military by itself is not a driver of stability.
+The Somalia military by itself is not a driver of stability due to clan infighting and dismal levels of readiness.
 However, the recent transnational operations under African Union Mission in Somalia (AMISOM) markedly increase the internal security of Somalia, subsequently increasing stability.
 "AMISOM is mandated to conduct Peace Support Operations in Somalia to stabilize the situation in the country in order to create conditions for the conduct of Humanitarian